 Vesnina is a Russian female tennis player and was hot news in Melbourne in 2011, not because she lost in the first round of the Australian Open to Virginie Razzano of France, but because of an alleged sex tape she features in.

-Rumours are flying round Melbourne Park about the tape she is supposed to have made with 24-year-old Russian hockey player Konstantin Korneev.
-Vesnina has been dating Anastasia Myskina's ex since 2009 and Korneev is reputedly the father of Myskina's child, although she has never named the father.
+Rumors are flying around Melbourne Park about the tape she is supposed to have made with 24-year-old Russian hockey player Konstantin Korneev.
+Vesnina has been dating Anastasia Myskina’s ex since 2009 and Korneev is reputedly the father of Myskina’s child, although she has never named the father.

 In October 2002 at the age of 16 years 2 months she gained direct entry into the qualifying draw for her first $10,000 tournament in Giza, Egypt and she qualified for the main draw before losing a close three-set match in the first round.

-At the 2009 Wimbledon Championships she caused an upset when she knocked out Number 14 seed Dominika Cibulkova in the 3rd round, having previously beaten Yanina Wickmayer and Vera Dushevina to get there.
-In the fourth round Venina came up against Elena Dementieva and was knocked out herself.
+At the 2009 Wimbledon Championships, she caused an upset when she knocked out Number 14 seed Dominika Cibulkova in the 3rd round, having previously beaten Yanina Wickmayer and Vera Dushevina to get there.
+In the fourth round, Vienna came up against Elena Dementieva and was knocked out herself.

 She ended 2009 with a 34-21 singles record and finished the year ranked World 24.
 2010 was not such a good year and she hit a losing streak, just as athletes hit the wall.

 She scored the biggest win in her career in the 2010 China Open she defeated Number 12 seed, Maria Sharapova, in straight sets only to lose to Timea Bacsinszky in the next round.